chrisprasanna/RoboAnkle_DeepLearning/README.md

-# :mechanical_leg: Using Deep Learning to Predict Robotic Ankle Dynamics :mechanical_leg:
+# :mechanical_leg: Using Deep Learning to Predict Robotic Ankle Dynamics